 In an ideal situation, the IT department should be aware of the movement of every device that is being used in the organization; from inception till retirement.
-And to achieve this objective, it requires a comprehensive plan for mobile device management.
+And to achieve this objective requires a comprehensive plan for mobile device asset management.

 In every business, excessive use of laptops, PDA’s, handheld scanning devices, smartphones, tablets are growing on a continual basis; inefficient IT oversight and control might lead to disastrous results.

 According to the 2012 Osterman Research Study, almost 30% of the companies acknowledge IT department admins cannot manage the usage of smartphones to micro-manage their movement.

 The situation gets even worse in the case of tablets and adds to the complication in asset tracking & management.

 For many years, IT departments ignored mobile handheld devices and believing the fact that their usage is very limited.
 On similar lines, even PDA’s could not get extended usage and hence attracted very limited attention.

 But with new innovative methods, these devices have found their extended usage promising better productivity and require incessant tracking.
 And it goes without saying that only visible assets can be tracked and managed because invisible/ghost assets are untraceable.

 Mobile device asset management can facilitate filling the gaps by enabling remote visibility and control over all the mobile and handheld devices used by the employees in an organization.

 But this entire activity can be useless if the objective of the process is not defined beforehand and employees contributing towards the asset management.
 In order to achieve resource optimization, the below-mentioned checklist should be religiously followed.

 Achieve Resource Optimization by Following Asset Management Checklist: